-This interesting model is designed to demonstrate the prinrish interesting induct is designed to demonstrate the prin-ciples of hand weaving.
-The base is formed by two 121⁄2" Strips 1 bolted to a Flanged Plate at one end and joined by a 21⁄2" x 1⁄2" Double Angle Strip at the other.
-Two 51⁄2" x 21⁄2" and two 41⁄2" x 21⁄2" Flexible Plates are bolted to the Strips and joined at their lower edges by the 54" Strips 2.
-The 54" Strips 3 form a support for the heald frame, which consists of eight 21 Strips held by two 31 Rods.
+This interesting model is designed to demonstrate the principles of hand weaving.
+The base is formed by two 121⁄2" Strips 1 bolted to a Flanged Plate at one end and joined by a $2\frac{1}{2}$ " \times $\frac{1}{2}$ " Double Angle Strip at the other.
+Two $5\frac{1}{2}$ " \times $2\frac{1}{2}$ " and two $4\frac{1}{2}$ " \times $2\frac{1}{2}$ " Flexible Plates are bolted to the Strips and joined at their lower edges by the 51⁄2" Strips 2.

+The 51⁄2" Strips 3 form a support for the heald frame, which consists of eight 21⁄2" Strips held by two 31⁄2" rods.
 The Strips are separated by Spring Clips and Washers as shown, these parts being placed between the Strips on the upper Rod.

 The warp separating movement is operated from a Crank Handle.
-A 1" Pulley on this is connected by a belt of Cord to a similar Pulley 4, which is locked on a 2" Rod that carries also the Bush Wheel 5.
-A 21 Strip lock-nutted to the Bush Wheel links it with the Rod 6.
+A 1" Pulley on this is connected by a belt of Cord to a similar Pulley 4, which is locked on a 2" Rod that carries also the similar Pulley 4, which is locked on a Z. Rod that carries also the Bush Wheel 5.
+A 21⁄2 Strip lock-nutted to the Bush Wheel links it with the Rod 6.
 This Rod is mounted in two Flat Trunnions, each fitted with a Reversed Angle Bracket.
-The Trunnions are free to turn on the shanks of Bolts fastened in the Strips 7.
+The Trunnions are free to turn on the shanks of 1⁄2 Bolts fastened in the Strips 7.

-A 4" Rod 8 fitted with two Road Wheels passes through two
+A 4 Rod 8 fitted with two Road Wheels passes through two

-Semi-Circular Plates bolted to the sides of the Flanged Plate.
+Semi-Circular Plates bolted to the sides of the Flanged Plates.

-A length of Cord taken from each of the 21 Strips forming the healds is tied to the Rod 8.
+A length of Cord taken from each of the 21" Strips forming the healds is tied to the Rod 8.
 A second set of similar Cords is taken from the Rod 8.
 Each of these Cords passes between the healds and is fastened to Rod 6.

 To operate the model the two sets of warp threads are separated by turning the Crank Handle slightly.
-A length of Cord is then passed between the layers by means of the 31⁄2" Rod 9.
-The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through,
+A length of Cord is then passed between the layers by means of the 31" Rod 9.
+The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through.